mad-lab/transit/src/pytransit/doc/source/tpp.rst

 extended to process multiple contigs in parallel (with help from Robert Jenquin and William Matern).

-You can provide either a single merged reference sequence (multi-fasta file, with several header lines and sequences), or a comma-separated list of input fasta files.
+You can provide either a single merged reference sequence (multi-fasta file, with several header lines and sequences), or a comma-separated list of input fasta files (command-line only).
-If multiple sequences are provided to TPP, you will have to include an additional flag on the command line called '-replicon-ids' (again, a comma-separated list; the number of ids needs to match the number of input sequences).
+If multiple sequences are provided to TPP, you will have to include an additional flag on the command line called *-replicon-ids* (again, a comma-separated list; the number of ids needs to match the number of input sequences).

 In the GUI, there is a new field for specifiying replicon-ids as well.
-If there is just one sequence or contig, you can leave replicon-id blank; you do not have to specify it in the GUI or on the command line.
+If there is just one sequence or contig, you can leave replicon-ids blank; you do not have to specify it in the GUI or on the command line.

 In such situations, TPP will generate multiple .wig files, each with the base filename (arg of '-output' flag),